 Be sure to read Nick’s Twins Week in Review from yesterday, and then jump into the minor league week.

-Before we get started, let’s check out the organization’s transactions and the FCL Twins game from Monday.
+Before we get started, let’s check out the FCL Twins game and the transactions from Monday.

-There were several announced transactions on Monday’s minor league off day.
+There were several announced transactions on Monday’s minor league off day, and don’t be surprised if there are more tomorrow.

 FCL Twins Talk